 French bulldogs are said to be the clingiest of all dog breeds.
 They would want you around and follow you everywhere, even while you are in the bathroom.

 That is why French Bulldogs are often diagnosed with separation anxiety.
 This takes place when you leave your dog alone and don’t return for a very long time.
 Once you go out, these Bulldogs would whine for hours and might end up tearing your entire home altogether.

 Obviously, it is not possible to stay with your dog all the time.
 It is better to provide a chew toy or a distraction so that it is distracted.
 You can also consider asking a friend or neighbor to check on your dog after a few hours.
 For a more safe side, you can use a Pet Monitoring Camera so you can keep an eye on your dogs whenever you want to.

 They might be cute, but they don’t want to be left alone for multiple hours.

 Don’t fall for that, “Sorry Face!”:

-No matter how much you train your Frenchie, it could be mischievous sometimes.
-It is noted that French Bulldogs tend to make a cute and adorable “puppy face” to awe their parents after doing something naughty.
+No matter how much you train your Frenchie, it could be mischievous sometimes as it’s in their nature.
+It is also noted that French Bulldogs tend to make a cute and adorable “puppy face” to awe their parents after doing something naughty.

 But this could be a problem.
-Your dog might start thinking that this type of behavior is acceptable and will also use different techniques to distract you every time it does something wrong.
+Your dog might start thinking that this type of behavior is acceptable and will also use different techniques to distract you every time it does something wrong which is not good.

 However, it is your responsibility to analyze your pup’s behavior.
 For instance, your dog might be chewing or scratching your things out of hunger or its high need for attention.